 Our bus network now carries 2.3 billion passengers a year - more than the rest of England combined.
 We're constantly looking at how new technology can help to improve our customers' journeys and reduce our impact on the environment.

-The zones will be prioritised in the worst air quality hotspots outside central London and in areas where buses would otherwise contribute significantly to road transport emissions - helping people to breathe cleaner air and our city to flourish.
+The zones are designed to tackle the worst air quality hotspots outside central London by concentrating cleaner buses on the most polluting routes, helping people to breathe cleaner air and our city to flourish.

-With seven zones now launched, we're over half way to our target of 12 Low Emission Bus Zones by the end of 2019.
+The zones have been progressively launched since 2017 and we'renow over halfway to completing all 12 Low Emission Bus Zones by the end of 2019.
 This forms a central part of the Mayor's far-reaching plans for a drastic clean-up of London's toxic air.